thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Nix Northwest & Xaxi - LEISURE SICKNESS
 - IDLES - Joy as an Act of Resistance
 - Boards of Canada - Music has the Right to Children
-- Röyksopp - Melody AM
+- * Röyksopp - Melody AM
+- * One Step Closer - All You Embrace
+- * Rizzle Kicks - Competition is for Losers
+- * Ghetts - On Purpose, With Purpose
+- * P Money, Whiney - Streets, Love & Other Stuff